3 Career Sectors Worth Considering in Kentucky

 Located within an easy drive or short flight of more than two-thirds of the American population, Kentucky is uniquely positioned for quick and easy distribution of products and materials throughout the country.

 And the state has also been widely recognized for its global shipping connections.
-UPS has its largest sorting facility in Louisville, processing an average of 1.6 million packages every day.3 The DHL package-handling facility in Hebron, which serves the Americas and the Caribbean, is one of only three such mega-hubs the company has in the entire world.4 Plus, Amazon has plans to establish a Prime Air hub at the Cincinnati-Northern Kentucky Airport that is expected to bring over 2,500 new jobs to the area.5
+UPS has its largest sorting facility in Louisville, processing an average of two million packages every day.3 The DHL package-handling facility in Hebron, which serves the Americas and the Caribbean, is one of only three such mega-hubs the company has in the entire world.4 Plus, Amazon has plans to establish a Prime Air hub at the Cincinnati-Northern Kentucky Airport that is expected to bring over 2,500 new jobs to the area.5

 Manufacturing is big business in Kentucky, accounting for almost one-fifth of the state's total economic output.6 Companies throughout the state produce a wide range of products, from cars and textiles to appliances and beverages.
 Consider these facts: